-- Near strong flowing rivers in KZN (Ndumo and the northern interior), eastern Swaziland and the Kruger Park, T. annulata often cohabitates with the rare Elegant Dropwing, T. werneri.
+- Near strong flowing rivers in KZN (Ndumo and the northern interior), eastern Swaziland and the Kruger Park, T. annulata often cohabitate with the rare Elegant Dropwing, T. werneri.

-- Females and males of T. werneri easily confused with T. annulata.
+- Females and males of T. werneri, Elegant Dropwing, easily confused with T. annulata, Violet Dropwing

 - T. werneri has well defined broad bands on both sides if abdominal segments with T. annulata thin light rings almost not visible.

-- Females of T. annulata, T. arteriosa, T. Pluvialis and T. Werneri have distinct thorax markings.
+- Females of T. annulata, T. arteriosa, Red-veined Dropwing, T. pluvialis and T. werneri have distinct thorax markings.
 Dark zig-zag patterns but all are distinctly different.

-- Lateral thorax markings of T. annulata are similar to that of T. Kirbyi, Red-veined Dropwing, but les distinct.
+- Lateral thorax markings of T. annulata are similar to that of T. kirbyi, Orange-winged Dropwing, but less distinct.

 Distribution and habitat: